 4. Ask the buyer to cover seller closing costs

-Buyers may agree to cover the seller’s closing costs if the market is competitive and fewer houses are in the current housing market, California.
+Buyers may agree to cover the seller’s closing costs if the housing market in California is competitive and there are fewer houses for sale.
 On the other hand, sellers can raise the listing price to cover full or partial closing costs.

-» What are Closing Costs for Buyer in California: Know how much is buyer closing cost in California.
+» How Much are Closing Costs for the Seller in California: Know how much are seller closing costs in California.

 How to Lower Closing Costs for Buyer in California?

 If you are putting your house on the market, here are some ways you can reduce closing costs for buyer.